e-m-m-a/recover-bitcoin-wallet/README.md

 Copy and poste that output into https://www.bitaddress.org

-Scroll down, copy the "Private Key WIF" and you are done/ Use that to import it into your wallet of choice. https://electrum.org/#home will be fine.
+Scroll down, copy the "Private Key WIF" and you are done.

+Use that key to import the address into your wallet of choice. https://electrum.org/#home will be fine, or try coinomi.